10 Most Common Causes of Electrical Fires

 6: Overloaded Circuits

 Another common cause of electrical fires includes overloaded circuits.
-Similarly to using too many extension leads, if a circuit is exceeding the rated load for the circuit, the wiring will trip the breaker.
-This will then close down the entire circuit.
-However, if there is no breaker to close the circuit, the insulation could then melt from the overheated circuit and cause an electrical fire.
+Similarly to the use of too many extension leads, if a circuit is exceeding the rated load for the circuit, the wiring will trip the breaker and then close down the entire circuit.

 7: Old or Faulty Wiring

-8: Inadequate/Non-Existant Electrical Conduits
+8: Inadequate/Non-Existent Electrical Conduits

 9: Other Old or Faulty Appliances

 Similar to old or faulty wiring, plugging in and using an old or outdated appliance can result in an electrical fire.
 The older an appliance is, the less likely it is going to be up to standard regarding the wattage usage, the quality of the materials they’re made of and the safety regulations they were originally made to.
-Worn cords and loose connections are key signs you may need to update or quality check your appliance.

 10: Poor Maintenance